 BULLSEYE: Make the players line up 10 yards apart.
 Place a ball on the top of a cone between them and make them try to hit the ball in turns.
-Every time a player knock down the ball they get one point.
-If the players are finding it to hard, decrease the distance between them and the ball.
+Every time a player knocks off the ball they get one point.
+If the players are finding it too hard, decrease the distance between them and the ball.
 Coaches can also make this a 2v2 game in case of too many players or a small number of balls.